User guide

 Plural (actually rarely used):

 If a translation is found, "some text" will be replaced by the translation string.
-If no translation is found, simply "some text" is used.
+If no translation is found, then "some text" is used.

 Additionally Zenphoto uses translatable format strings rather than gettext fragments only (post Zenphoto 1.2).
 You will also see strings that look like: